Terra-AUS/TerraAustralis/doc/build-netbsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

-### 2. Clone AustraliaCash Repo
+### 2. Clone TerraAustralis Repo

-Clone the AustraliaCash Core repository to a directory.
+Clone the TerraAustralis Core repository to a directory.
 All build scripts and commands will run from this directory.

 ```bash
 git clone https://github.com/bitcoin/bitcoin.git